pdfmake/docs/content/document-definition-object/document-medatadata.md

 * **producer** - the producer of the document (default is 'pdfmake')
 * **creationDate** - the date the document was created (added automatically by pdfmake)
 * **modDate** - the date the document was last modified
-* **trapped** - the trapped flag in a PDF document indicates whether the document has been "trapped"
+* **trapped** - the trapped flag in a PDF document indicates whether the document has been "trapped", i.e. corrected for slight color misregistrations

 Custom properties: